Sexual and gender minorities: Origins

+Terminology and usage

+In New Zealand, New Zealand Human Rights Commission uses the Edison "rights of sexual and gender minorities" to discuss LGBT rights.

+In India, the Constitutional Bench of the Supreme Court of India, when decriminalizing homosexuality in the case of Navtej Singh Johar v.
+Union of India (2018), said:

+In the US, the term "sexual and gender minority" has been adopted by the National Institutes of Health, the Centers for Medicare & Medicaid Services and the UCLA Williams Institute, which studies SGM law and policy.
+Duke University and the University of California San Francisco both have prominent sexual and gender minority health programs.
+An NIH paper recommends the term SGM because it is inclusive of "those who may not self-identify as LGBT ... or those who have a specific medical condition affecting reproductive development".
+A publication from the White House Office of Management and Budget states, "We believe that SGM is more inclusive, because it includes persons not specifically referenced by the identities listed in LGBT."

+A UK government paper favors SGM because initials like LGBTIQ+ stand for terms that, especially outside the Global North, are "not necessarily inclusive of local understandings and terms used to describe sexual and gender minorities".
+An example of usage outside the Global North is the Constitution of Nepal, which identifies "gender and sexual minorities" as a protected class.

+Some people advocate the related term "minority sexual and gender identities" (MSGI), coined in 2000 for the purpose of explicitly including all people who are not cisgender and heterosexual or "gender, sexual, and romantic minorities" (GSRM), which is more explicitly inclusive of minority romantic orientations, but those have not been widely adopted either.

 Associated health and social issues

 Stress

 Social issues may lead to possible health and psychological issues, especially in youth.
-It has been found that sexual minorities face increased stress due to stigmas.
-This stigma-related stress creates elevated coping regulation and social and cognitive processes leading to risk for psychopathology.
+Sexual minorities face increased stress due to stigma.
+Stigma-related stress creates elevated coping regulation and social and cognitive processes leading to risk for psychopathology.
+Examples of stigma-related stress that sexual minorities encounter throughout their lives are homophobia, rejection, and discrimination which may lead them to conceal their identities.
+Research has shown that about 80% of these people reported harassment.
+These experiences increase the chance of developing major depression and generalized anxiety disorder, including an increased chance of drugs and alcohol abuse.

 Risky behavior

-The Centers for Disease Control (CDC) published its 2015 study of large cohorts of ninth to twelfth grade students across the U.S. 100 health behaviors were shown to put LGBT students at risk for health consequences.
+The Centers for Disease Control (CDC) published its 2015 study of large cohorts of ninth to twelfth grade students across the US 100 health behaviors were shown to put LGB students at risk for health consequences.
 Sexual minority students engage in more risky behaviors when compared with nonsexual minority students.
 Some students "had no sexual contact [and] were excluded from analyses on sexual behaviors [including] female students who had sexual contact with only females [and] were excluded from analyses on condom use and birth control use..."
 Also excluded were "male students who had sexual contact with only males [and] were excluded from analyses on birth control use."
-One small study conducted by American psychologist, Mark L. Hatzenbuehler showed that LGBT adolescents were victimized more often, had higher rates of psychopathology, left home more frequently, used highly addictive substances more frequently, and were more likely to have more multiple sex partners than heterosexual adolescents.